- What is an accounts payable (AP) policy?

 4. Set approval hierarchies and limits

-Design approval workflows that prevent bottlenecks while maintaining appropriate controls.
-Backup approvers and delegation rules keep processes moving when primary approvers are unavailable or out of office.
+Design approval workflows that prevent bottlenecks while maintaining the controls you need.
+Set up backup approvers and delegation rules so processes keep moving when primary approvers take time off.

 5. Codify payment terms and schedules

 Document your standard payment terms for different vendor categories and invoice types.
-Early payment discount guidelines help teams decide when these opportunities provide genuine value to your organization.
+Create early payment discount guidelines that help your team decide when these opportunities provide genuine value to your organization.

-Establish clear payment run schedules, cutoff dates, and urgent payment procedures.
-Well-defined timing expectations help vendors plan their cash flow and reduce the volume of payment status inquiries.
+Set clear payment run schedules, cutoff dates, and urgent payment procedures.
+Well-defined timing expectations help vendors plan their cash flow and reduce the volume of payment status inquiries you receive.

 6. Document tax and 1099 requirements